Explore Dickinson—the land of fascinating history, outdoor adventures, and cultural delights. These are the best things to do in Dickinson.

 - Best park: Theodore Roosevelt National Park

-- Best free activity: A visit to Prairie Outpost Park
+- Free activity: A visit to Prairie Outpost Park

-- The best activity for kids: Visiting West River Community Center
+- Activity for kids: Visiting West River Community Center

-- The best activity for adults: Visiting the Theodore Roosevelt National Park
+- Activity for adults: Visiting the Theodore Roosevelt National Park

-- Best food: Yummy ribs at JD’s BBQ
+- Place to eat: Yummy ribs at JD’s BBQ

-- Best place to stay: La Quinta by Wyndham Dickinson
+- Place to stay: La Quinta by Wyndham Dickinson

 Things to Do in Dickinson, North Dakota

 To make your trip nice and memorable, check out some of the most fantastic places to visit or things to do while there.